MEA-ZERO/The-antidote-and-the-cure/README.md

 # The-antidote-and-the-cure
 The Showroom for Real-World Problems [FIXED]

-# 1: Cyber Security
-Cyber Security & Cyber Space:
+# 1: Cyber Security Cyber Space:
 Let's face it, Russians are faster, bolder, better.

 It is not a mistake.

 The Russians learn "Bottom Up": malware analysis, vulnerability hunting, and patch analysis.
 Lab assignments frequently require students to bypass software protections (copy protection, obfuscation) or dissect real-world malware samples to understand their functionality.

 The Problem is 35% to 50% of of companies installing new fresh cybersecurity measures in the direct aftermath of a cyber incident.